peat-platform/peat-docker/README.md

 ### What is that --net command doing in run_all.sh?
 That is networking the docker containers through a single docker interface, this is a temporary fix until a tool like Weave, Triton or SocketPlane can fully support the container networking that we need.
-To add another container to this just follow the same template as the other containers and use ```--net=container:openicb```
+To add another container to this just follow the same template as the other containers and use ```--net=container:peatcb```

 ### Is there an easy way to look inside my container?
 You can use ```-it``` instead of ```-d``` for the docker run command to see the output from any code ran inside, however